Lancet-crow/paxiplus/README.md

 ![Banner](https://cdn.modrinth.com/data/cached_images/2f9d941f468424ce186a9fe1f5d2a771046ef238.png)
 This is an addon for [Paxi](https://modrinth.com/mod/paxi), serving five purposes:
-- Backporting 1.21+ Paxi feature to 1.20.1 for loading packs from any folder in-game <sub>(See [#33](https://github.com/YUNG-GANG/Paxi/issues/33))</sub>
+- Backporting 1.21+ Paxi feature to 1.20.1 for loading packs from any folder in-game <sub>(See [#33](https://github.com/YUNG-GANG/Paxi/issues/33)
+  - Fixes a issue where developers is not able to get monetized due to Modrinth not recognizing the Paxi folder.
+If you use the resourcepacks folder it will work now.</sub>
 - Making it possible to use Paxi for built-in resourcepacks and datapacks added by mods <sub>(See [#27](https://github.com/YUNG-GANG/Paxi/issues/27))</sub>
 - Restricting Paxi from auto-loading packs that is not listed in the load order
 - Letting Paxi generate datapack folder and JSON file on the start-up instead of after world generation
-- Fixing a issue where developers is not able to get monetized with being embedded due to Modrinth not recognizing Paxi folder

 #